-It has been agreed that the Standing Committee on Education should receive and consider the annual supervision figures produced via CamCORS, and should take steps to ensure that supervision norms are specified by Faculties in their advice to Directors of Studies.
+The Standing Committee on Education receives and considers the annual supervision figures produced via CamCORS, and takes steps to ensure that supervision norms are specified by Faculties in their advice to Directors of Studies and students.

 2.4.
 Specific academic provision for graduate students